raingo/TGIF-Release/README.md

 results we reported in Table 4 of our CVPR 2016 paper (last row).

 ### ./data/eval.py
-Python script to evaluate performance in terms of BLUE, METEOR, ROUGE_L, and CIDEr.
+Python script to evaluate performance in terms of BLEU, METEOR, ROUGE_L, and CIDEr.

 Refer to `./data/README.md` for instructions.